-On the second night of Shavuos, the candles should be kindled with a pre-existing flame, and not before Tzeis Hakochavim (5:50pm).
+The candles should be kindled with a pre-existing flame, and not before Tzeis Hakochavim (5:51pm).
 The Brochos are L'Hadlik Ner Shel Yom Tov and Shehecheyanu.
+[See the "Candlelighting" section for further relevant details.]

-Tasks and preparations required for the second night of Yom Tov should not be conducted before Tzeis.
+Maariv should not begin before this time, nor should tasks or preparations required for the second night and day of Yom Tov be performed before this time.

-Candles must not be waxed into place, nor may the wicks be twisted.
-When needed, one may remove the wax from the previous night in a way that it falls directly into the bin.
+Candles must not be waxed into place, nor may wicks be twisted.
+If needed, wax from the previous night may be removed in a way that it falls directly into the bin.